KunkelAlexander/fdm-hybrid-scheme/README.md

 ## Usage
  - Find examples in Jupyter notebooks :)

+## Known issues
+ - Dimensionful units not implemented
+ - Convective schemes do not work properly

 ## Credit
 Goes to the wonderful jupyter notebooks and explanations by Philip Mocz